 - Mental Health support (through Support Groups and individual counseling)

-- Referrals to therapy options designed to aid women or children in the process of healing from trauma
+- Referrals to therapy options designed to aid adults or children in the process of healing from trauma

 - Recovery support and referrals to medical treatment programs